-A global financial institution uses CloudBees Jenkins solutions to give time back to developers
+A global financial institution uses CloudBees CI to give time back to developers

-Centralise and secure the build process for a large, decentralised Jenkins deployment and gain the assurance of formal technical support
+Centralize and secure the build process for a large, decentralized Jenkins deployment and gain the assurance of formal technical support

-Implement CloudBees Jenkins Enterprise™ for secure sharing of Jenkins build assets and expert technical support
+Implement CloudBees CI for secure sharing of Jenkins build assets and expert technical support

-The institution, one of the top four retail banks, globally, centralised the application build and integration process using CloudBees Jenkins Enterprise™, provided to them by UK-based Cachet Software.
+The institution, one of the top four retail banks, globally, centralized the application build and integration process using CloudBees CI (formerly CloudBees Core), provided to them by UK-based Cachet Software.
 The institution offers private banking, corporate and investment banking, investment management and credit card services.
 It has a substantial international presence.

-“There was no central control, and developers in the organisation felt they were constantly reinventing the wheel.
+"There was no central control, and developers in the organization felt they were constantly reinventing the wheel.
 We knew there had to be a better way,” said the bank’s development manager.

-In addition to centralising, standardisation was needed.
+In addition to centralizing, standardization was needed.
 The team wanted to gain an automated process for application build services—one that was secure, able to be backed-up, offered audit capabilities to facilitate best practices and would eliminate local reengineering.

-Implementing Jenkins meant the bank gained the desired standardisation, along with other benefits of a centralised system that were needed—such as the sharing of assets between developers.
+Implementing Jenkins meant the bank gained the desired standardization, along with other benefits of a centralized system that were needed—such as the sharing of assets between developers.

-The development organisation chose Jenkins because of its robustness and the availability of useful plugins to match their requirements.
+The development organization chose Jenkins because of its robustness and the availability of useful plugins to match their requirements.
 The team had used Jenkins before and they knew it was the right fit.